mantidproject/documents/Design/indexing_rollout_notes.md

   bool isMonitor(const size_t index) const;
   double l2(const size_t index) const;
   Detector_sptr uniqueDetector(const size_t index) const; // Throws if no or more than 1 detector
+  bool hasUniqueDetector(const size_t index) const; // Should this be part of IndexInfo instead?
 };
 ```